jvelasc2/Documentation/README.md

 # Documentation

-Location for sample user guide pages
+This repo is created for hosting sample user guide pages